khoury-gsa/khoury-gsa.github.io/index.md

 social space, and as a democratic body that will advocate for the interests of Khoury graduate students with the college administration.

-If you want to lear more about KGSA, check out [this presentation of our agenda][gsa-slides-spring-2021] from Spring 2021.
+If you want to learn more about the Khoury GSA, check out [this presentation of our agenda][gsa-slides-spring-2021] from Spring 2021.

 [gsa-slides-spring-2021]: https://docs.google.com/presentation/d/1prKtG2riNKsg6yTM3xEMUW1OXdo_X6J-0_xUjAd_d8w/edit?usp=sharing